 The procedure creates more space between the vertebrae, allowing the nerves to heal without the added pressure from the compression.

 The disc cartilage also benefits from this procedure.
 Traction reduces the pain and allows the patient to lead a normal life.
+A common way to do traction is by using an inversion table or inversion chair.

 7.)
 Electrical Stimulation